-Acting a surety is a very important responsibility.
-Having a suitable surety can determine whether or not a person charged with an offence is released while they await their trial which can be a wait of many months.
-The bail hearing is possibly the most important juncture in the criminal proceeding.
+Acting as a surety is a very important responsibility.
+Having a suitable surety can determine whether you will be released while you await your trial, which can be many months.

-The following are some general guidelines to follow in determining whether a surety is suitable or not:
+The following are some guidelines to follow in determining whether a surety is suitable or not:

 The surety should:

 * Be at least 21 years of age;

 * Be a Canadian citizen or permanent resident;

 *Not have anything to do with the offence;